 Kdenlive is a free open-source video editor for GNU/Linux and FreeBSD, which supports DV, AVCHD and HDV editing.
-Kdenlive relies on several other open source projects, such as FFmpeg, the MLT video framework and Frei0r effects.
+You can check our user's camcorder database to see a list of supported camcorders.

 Our software was designed to answer all needs, from basic video editing to semi-professionnal work.